MicrosoftDocs/windows-dev-docs/hub/android/overview.md

 ## Native Android

-We recommend using **Android Studio** for [native Android development on Windows](./native-android.md#install-android-studio).

-Native development means that your app is targeting only Android (not iOS or Windows devices).
-By using Android Studio, you can develop with the tools and within the ecosystem designed specifically for the Android operating system.
+[Native Android development on Windows](./native-android.md) means that your app is targeting only Android (not iOS or Windows devices).
+You can use [Android Studio](https://developer.android.com/studio/install#windows) or [Visual Studio](https://visualstudio.microsoft.com/vs/android/) to develop within the ecosystem designed specifically for the Android operating system.
 Performance will be optimized for Android devices, the user-interface look and feel will be consistent with other native apps on the device, and any features or capabilities of the user's device will be straight-forward to access and utilize.
 Developing your app in a native format will help it to just 'feel right' because it follows all of the interaction patterns and user experience standards established specifically for Android devices.

 ## Cross-platform